General Bartolomé Mitre Railway: The Buenos Aires section

 With the railway nationalization, the Retiro train and underground rail stations were renamed "Presidente Perón" honoring former president of Argentina.
 This lasted until 1955 when the de facto government established after the Revolución Libertadora restored the original names to both terminus.

-The Metropolitan Vickers coaches acquired to the British company run for the first time in 1916, when the Retiro-Delta branch was electrified.
-This wagons were introduced to replace the old steam locomotives still running in the line.
+The Metropolitan Vickers coaches acquired to the British company run for the first time in 1916, when the 28.3 km of the Retiro-Tigre C branch were electrified.
+Those wagons were introduced to replace the old steam locomotives still running in the line, becoming the first electric rail line in South America.
 During the 1950s, the possibility to close the branch to Delta del Tigre began to be considered by the national government.
 It raised due to the Retiro-Tigre branch run laid parallel to Olivos station, carrying much more passengers than the first one.
 Nevertheless, the project was not carried out during that decade.

 Finally, on November 8, 1961, the Government of Argentina (led by Arturo Frondizi) decided to close the branch from Bartlomé Mitre to Delta.
 Only some freight trains would sporadically run through those tracks until they disappeared definitely.
 Since the branch felt into disuse, the railway buildings and lands behind the tracks were illegally usurped by homeless families, while on the other hand, groups of neighbors claimed for the re-establishing of the services.

 During the government of Frondizi, the State acquired new electric coaches by Japanese company Toshiba for the rest of Mitre urban lines.
 Due to the Toshiba wagons had another structure than Metropolitan Vickers', new elevated platforms had to be added to each station to allow passengers to enter the trains.

 During this period, the services to Zárate and Campana were run with diesel locomotives by US company ALCO.
 By 1970 the Municipality of Buenos Aires built a tunnel on Avenida del Libertador that passed under the Retiro-Tigre branch.
 Between 1985 and 1985 Ferrocarriles Argentinos (that run all the urban services by then) signed agreements with different Municipalities of Greater Buenos Aires to build more tunnels to replace the level crossings existing in those districts.